-1.1 Legislative Authority.
+1.1 Authority.
 All authority for certification under the SANC program is granted through individual state statutes and state regulations, and authorities granted through federal cooperative agreements.

-1.2 Eligible Plant Material.
-All plant material regulated under the state nursery law of the originating and/or receiving state is eligible for certification under this standard.
+1.2 Eligible Plants.
+All plants regulated under the state nursery law of the originating and/or receiving state are eligible for certification under this standard.

 1.3 Regulated Pests.
-All federally regulated plant pests are also regulated pests under the SANC program.
-Entities participating in the SANC program are required to obtain and comply with pest and plant import regulations for the states in which they produce and to which they ship their products.
+All state and federally regulated plant pests are also regulated pests under the SANC program.
+Entities participating in the SANC program are required to comply with pest and plant import regulations for the states in which they produce and to which they ship their products.

 1.4 Eligible Entities.
-Nursery or greenhouse facilities in all states and territories of the United States and in good regulatory standing are eligible to apply for participation in the SANC program.
+Nursery or greenhouse facilities in all states and territories of the United States must be in good regulatory standing to be eligible to apply for participation in the SANC program.

 2.0 APPLICATION AND ENROLLMENT IN THE SANC PROGRAM

-NOTE: In situations where a company has distinct separate facilities under the jurisdiction of a single certifying authority, it may apply for certification as separate facilities or as a combined facility.
+NOTE: In situations where a facility has distinct separate locations under the jurisdiction of a single certifying authority, it may apply for certification as separate facilities or as a combined facility.
 Facilities with multiple locations in different states should notify the state certifying authority of SANC approval in another state.

 e) The facility shall develop a Facility SANC Manual which meets all requirements of the SANC Standard and includes all requirements identified in the facility’s pest management plan.
 The facility shall submit their Facility SANC Manual to the state certifying authority for review and approval.
-The state certifying authority will review the Facility SANC Manual to ensure that it contains all the required elements and that it is sufficient to meet the requirements of this standard.
+The state certifying authority will review the Facility SANC Manual to ensure that it contains all the required elements and is sufficient to meet the requirements of this standard.
 The Facility SANC Manual may be a self-standing document or incorporate existing and equivalent documentation already maintained by the organization.

-d) The certifying authority will complete an initial facility evaluation to determine whether the facility has the infrastructure and staff in place to successfully implement the system described in the Facility SANC Manual and meet the requirements of this standard.
+f) The facility shall conduct internal audits to ensure that the facility can successfully implement the system described in the Facility SANC Manual and meet the requirements of this standard.

-e) The facility and the certifying authority sign a SANC Agreement (doc), indicating the certifying authority’s acceptance of the facility into the SANC program, as well as the participant’s understanding and acceptance of SANC standards, intention to comply with the criteria of the Facility SANC Manual and participate in SANC.
-The SANC Agreement will be renewed for a length of time determined by the certifying authority.
+h) The facility and the certifying authority sign a SANC Agreement and SANC Logo Agreement indicating the certifying authority’s acceptance of the facility into the SANC program as well as the facility’s understanding and acceptance of the SANC Standard, intention to comply with the criteria of the Facility SANC Manual and participate in SANC and the proper use of the SANC logo.

 3.0 SANC PARTICIPATING FACILITY REQUIREMENTS

-The SANC standard requires that: (1) all certified plant material is free from quarantine pests and has all non-quarantine plant pests under effective control; (2) licensing and certification requirements of the state of origin and the plant importation requirements of any receiving states are met; (3) plants have been grown in a management system that minimizes plant pest risk; and (4) the integrity of the SANC Program is preserved.
+The SANC Standard requires that: (1) all certified plants are free from quarantine plant pests and all non-quarantine plant pests are under effective control; (2) all plants meet the licensing and certification requirements of the state of origin and the plant importation requirements of any receiving states; (3) plants have been grown in a management system that minimizes plant pest risk; and (4) the integrity of the SANC Program is preserved.

-The SANC system components listed below are required and must be described within the Facility SANC Manual or equivalent (xlsx), which shall be submitted to the certifying authority.
-The Facility SANC Manual will describe the requirements, processes, and systems that make up the integrated measures for pest risk management at the facility.
-It will document processes and procedures used to manage the SANC system and to manage risk of plant pest introduction or spread into or within the facility and prevent distribution of plant pests when shipping plants.
+The SANC system components listed below are required and must be described within the Facility SANC Manual which shall be submitted to the certifying authority.
+The Facility SANC Manual will describe the requirements, processes, and systems that make up the best management practices for pest risk management at the facility.
+The Facility SANC Manual shall document processes and procedures used to manage the SANC system, manage the risk of plant pest introduction or spread into or within the facility and prevent distribution of plant pests when shipping plants.

 3.1 Staff and Facility

 3.1.1 Management and Organization.
-Participating nurseries and greenhouses must define a policy that ensures the integrity of the SANC program and allocates resources to meet the standard.
-A description of the organizational structure of the facility, and responsibilities of key staff related to the SANC program, must be maintained.
+Participating nursery and greenhouse facilities shall define a policy that ensures the integrity of the SANC program and allocates resources to meet the standard.
+A description of the organizational structure of the facility and responsibilities of key staff related to the SANC program shall be maintained.

 3.1.2 Staff Training.
-The facility must develop and describe a training plan for all employees involved in planning or implementing procedures listed in the Facility SANC Manual.
-The training goals must include a general understanding of the SANC program and the facility’s pest management system, as well as specific knowledge related to those components for which each employee has responsibility.
-For management staff, the training plan should include annual review of the Facility SANC Manual.
+The facility shall develop and describe a training plan for all employees involved in planning or implementing procedures listed in the Facility SANC Manual.
+The training plan shall include a general understanding of the SANC program and the facility’s pest management system, as well as specific knowledge related to those components for which each employee has responsibility.
+For management staff, the training plan shall include annual review of the Facility SANC Manual.

 3.1.3 Facility Description.
-A description of the place of production and a description of areas specified in the Pest Management Plan must be maintained.
+A description of the place of production and a description of areas specified in the pest management plan shall be maintained.

 3.2 Pest Management Plan.
-A Pest Management Plan of the facility must be described and maintained.
-This plan must be based on the risk assessment conducted by the facility and must include provisions to scout for, document and manage pests within the facility.
-The plan will define a procedure for reporting regulated pest detections to the certifying authority.
+A pest management plan for the facility shall be described and maintained.
+This plan shall be based on the risk assessment conducted by the facility and shall include provisions to scout for, document, and manage pests within the facility.
+The plan shall define a procedure for reporting regulated pest detections to the certifying authority.

 3.3 Internal Audits and System Improvement.
 A process for regular internal audits (or other facility-run system improvement process) must be established, described, and implemented to verify conformance to SANC requirements; verify that systems are functioning properly; and to identify situations that may indicate needed changes to pest management.
-Documentation of internal audits (docx) (or alternative processes) and any follow-up corrective actions (pdf) must be kept and provided to the certifying authority upon request.
+Documentation of internal audits (or alternative processes) and any follow-up corrective actions shall be kept and provided to the certifying authority upon request.
 The facility shall notify the state certifying authority immediately when there is a major or critical nonconformance.

 3.4 Records and Documents.

 3.4.1 Control of the Facility SANC Manual and Documents.
-The facility must describe its system to maintain and control the Facility SANC Manual or equivalent documents and records required by the SANC Program.
+The facility shall describe its system to maintain and control the Facility SANC Manual and records required by the SANC Program.

 3.4.2 Record Requirements for the SANC Program.
-The SANC Program requires that records for the following be maintained for a period of two (2) years.
+The SANC Program requires that records shall be maintained for a period of two (2) years.